blogjs/blogjs.github.io/_posts/2016-06-16-creating-angular-directive.markdown

         }]);

 Ok now we have our angular **module** and **directive** initialized. <br/>
-So to use it in another project, you need to add this _JavaScript_ file to _index.html_ and add `"threeStateCheckbox"` to dependencies of your app module.<br/>
+So to use it in another project, you need to add this _JavaScript_ file to _index.html_ and add `"threeStateCheckbox"` module to dependencies of your app module.<br/>
 In my directive `ngModel` is required so usage of it should look like this:

 **app.js** :